ilbuonmarcio/TurnipMaster/README.md

 TurnipMaster is a command-line application that help you find the perfect island for buying and selling turnips.

-Just type your username, and let the application do the rest!it st
+Just type your username, and let the application do the rest!

 ## Installation